Quantum Ensemble for Classification: Quantum Algorithm for Classification Ensemble

 \subsection{Quantum Algorithm for Boosting and Randomisation}

 The same framework presented above can be adapted with slight variations to allow also randomisation and boosting.
 The main principle of the ensemble based on randomisation consists in the introduction of casual perturbations that decorrelate the predictions of individual classifiers as much as possible.
 In this case, it is possible to loosen the constraints imposed on the classifier $F$, which can be generalised beyond weak learners.
-The procedure described in Step 2 (\textit{Sampling in Superposition}), in fact, can be employed to introduce a random component in the single learner, so to decrease the accuracy of each individual model.
+The procedure described in Step 2 (\textit{Sampling in Superposition}), indeed, can be employed to introduce a random component in the single learner, so to decrease the accuracy of each individual model.
 As a consequence, the predictions are less correlated and the variance of the final prediction is reduced.

 Technically, it is necessary to define a classification routine which can be decomposed in the product of $V_b$ and $F$.
 Here, the different trajectories do not simulate the bootstrap procedure as for bagging, but they are part of the classification routine and introduce randomisation in the computation of $\hat{f}$.
 In practice, we define a unitary $G_b$ that performs the following transformation: